AndersenLab/dry-guide/docs/labsite.md

 #### Updating the site

 In order for any change to become visible, you need to use git.
-Any subsequent direcitons that suggest modifying, or adding files assumes you will be adding them to the repo, committing them, and pushing the commit to GitHub.com.
+Any subsequent directions that suggest modifying, adding, or removing files assumes you will be __committing__ these changes to the repo and __pushing__ the commit to GitHub.com.
 See [Git-SCM](http://www.git-scm.com) for a basic introduction to git.

 ## andersenlab.github.io